 - 1) Late summer or fall bedmapping will be completed every year.
-PI surveys could be substituted instead of bed mapping. - 2) Any amount of EWM in the lake can be managed at any time if chemical management is not used.
-Non-chemical management actions include hand pulling, rake removal, and snorkel/scuba diver removal, and/or DASH removal (still considered diver removal, but more expensive). - a.
-DASH removal requires a mechanical harvesting permit from the WDNR. - 3) Chemical management of EWM may be implemented if prior year mapping identifies any single area that is ≥0.25 acres, or multiple areas that total more than an acre. - a.
+PI surveys could be substituted instead of bed mapping. - 2) Any amount of EWM in the lake can be managed at any time if aquatic herbicides are not used.
+Non-chemical management actions that can be used at any time include hand pulling, rake removal, and snorkel/scuba diver removal, and/or DASH removal (still considered diver removal, but more expensive). a.
+DASH removal requires a mechanical harvesting permit from the WDNR. - Chemical management of EWM may be implemented if prior year mapping identifies any single area that is ≥0.20 acres, or multiple areas that total more than an acre. - a.
 On EWM beds that are candidates for chemical treatment AND ≤3.0 acres, ProcellaCOR® should be used. - i.
 If a limno-barrier or curtain is used, then other herbicides can be considered. - b.
-On EWM beds from 3.0-10.0 acres, ProcellaCOR, 2,4D-based, or triclopyr-based herbicides can be used based on the financial resources available. - c.
+On EWM beds from 3.0-10.0 acres, ProcellaCOR, 2,4D-based, or triclopyr-based herbicides can be used based on the financial resources available. - i.
+If possible, installation of a limno-barrier or curtain could be used to help contain the treatment area, particularly if a 2,4D or triclopyr herbicide is used. - c.
 When EWM beds in the entire lake exceed 10.0 acres, herbicide applications should be considered large-scale. - i.
 Pre and post-treatment, point-intercept surveys will be completed. - ii.
 Herbicide concentration testing will be completed unless deemed unnecessary by the WDNR. - d.
-When EWM beds in the entire lake exceed 10.0 acres and it is clear that targeted treatments will no longer be effective, whole-lake, low dose herbicide applications can be considered.
+When EWM beds in the entire lake exceed 10.0 acres and it is clear that targeted treatments will no longer be effective, whole-lake, low dose herbicide applications can be considered. - i.
+If possible, section off the portion of the lake to be chemically treated using a wholelake/whole-basin approach, by installing a limno-barrier or curtain. - 1.
+Appropriate measures would need to be completed to inform lake users when and if a limno-barrier or curtain is used. - ii.
+Sonar, liquid 2,4-D, and ProcellaCOR could all be used in a low dose application. - e.
+The same area will not be chemically treated with the same herbicide, two years in a row.